 The UAE is a modern economic marvel and one of the biggest success stories of the 21st century.
 Starting as an unspectacular port town, Dubai has grown into one of the most attractive locations in the world.
 Most important, however, is that openness and ease of doing business that the UAE offers have turned it into an economic powerhouse.
-With a GDP of over $400 billion and ambition plans to grow and diversify its economy, its little wonder Dubai, and the UAE in general, is such a compelling prospect for businesses looking to expand into the Middle East.
+With a GDP of over $400 billion and ambitious plans to grow and diversify its economy, it’s little wonder Dubai, and the UAE in general is such a compelling prospect for businesses looking to expand into the Middle East.

-In this article, Tom Keya, co-founder of legal consultants Ruthberg LLC, details how companies can successfully expand into the UAE.
+In this article, Tom Keya, a founder of Soulh, Soulh Tech, details how companies can successfully expand into the UAE.

 Economic Opportunities and Emerging Markets in the UAE